-- 1. Signing another proper form of proxy bearing a later date and depositing it with the Corporate Secretary of the Corporation, c/o CIBC Mellon Trust Company, 600 The Dome Tower, 333 7 Avenue S.W., Calgary, Alberta, T2P 2Z1, within the time and in the manner specified for deposit of proxies; or - Signing a written notice of revocation and depositing it with the Corporate Secretary of the Corporation either (a) c/o CIBC Mellon at the address noted in 1 above, or (b) at the registered office of the Corporation, 1800, 855 2 Street S.W., Calgary, Alberta, T2P 2S5, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof; or

-3. Signing a written notice of revocation and delivering it to the Chairman of the Meeting on the day of the Meeting or any adjournment thereof.
+- 1. signing another proper form of proxy bearing a later date and depositing it with the Corporate Secretary of the Corporation, c/o CIBC Mellon Trust Company, 600 The Dome Tower, 333 7 Avenue S.W., Calgary, Alberta, T2P 2Z1, within the time and in the manner specified for deposit of proxies; or - signing a written notice of revocation and depositing it with the Corporate Secretary of the Corporation either: (a) c/o CIBC Mellon at the address noted in 1 above; or (b) at the registered office of the Corporation, 1800, 855 2 Street S.W., Calgary, Alberta, T2P 2S5, at any time up to and including the last business day preceding the day of the Meeting or any adjournments thereof; or - 3. signing a written notice of revocation and delivering it to the Chairman of the Meeting on the day of the Meeting or any adjournments thereof.